The Scaling Wall

 - Hire strategically — With good systems, fewer people can do more

-- Use data to guide acquisition — Know exactly what makes a property profitable for you
+- Use data to guide acquisition — Know what makes a property profitable